 - More than 23,000 crop residue management machines are being given to farmers for on-site management of straw.

 - The state had been demanding the Centre to give ₹100 per quintal to farmers for managing the paddy straw without burning.
 However, the Environment Pollution (Prevention and Control) Authority or EPCA had said that this was not viable.

-- Under a 100% centrally-funded scheme, in-situ residue management machines are given to individual farmers at 50% subsidy and to CHCs (custom hiring centres) at 80% subsidy.
+- Under a 100% centrally-funded scheme, in-situ residue management machines are given to individual farmers at a 50% subsidy and to CHCs (custom hiring centres) at an 80% subsidy.